 Pye Tait Limited, trading as Pye Tait Consulting, is a private company offering consultancy and research services, registered in England with the company number 04001365.
-Our registered office is at Royal House, 110 Station Parade, Harrogate, North Yorkshire HG1 1EP.
+Our postal address is: Royal House, 110 Station Parade, Harrogate, North Yorkshire HG1 1EP.
+Our registered office address is: 5 Merus Court, Meridian Business Park, Leicester, LE19 1RJ.
 We have been trading as such since 1991, have been registered for ISO9001 since 1999 and have been a Market Research Society Company Partner since 2013.

 You are likely to be reading this Privacy Notice because you have either taken part in one of our research surveys or are considering taking part.
-This Privacy Notice explains what personal data we will collect from you in relation to the survey and what we will do with it.
+The Notice explains what personal data we will collect from you in relation to the survey and what we will do with it.

 In addition to the information stated in this Privacy Notice, Pye Tait Ltd is bound by the Market Research Society Code of Conduct (http://www.mrs.org.uk) and we are wholly committed to meeting the relevant requirements of the General Data Protection Regulation on data privacy.

 Please read this Notice to ensure that you are happy with how its contents impact on you.
 Participation in our research surveys is entirely voluntary, and if you have participated in a survey, we will take it to mean that you agree with the terms of this Notice.
 However, if you are not happy with the terms of this Notice you should not participate in the survey, or if you have already participated you are entitled to ask that part or all of your survey form/interview and/or personal details be destroyed or deleted, and we will carry out such a request.
 We tell you below how to contact us.

 We carry out market and social research on behalf of our clients to gather and present the opinions of the research participants directly to the people making decisions about products, services or public policy.
 We never sell, market or promote any products or services that might be offered by our clients.